How to Introduce Yourself in an Email [7 Easy Steps]

-It cannot be overstated how critical it is to learn what goes into introducing yourself over email effectively.
-Email is the most important communications platform used by modern business.
+It cannot be overstated how critical it is to learn how to introduce yourself in an email effectively.
 Being able to introduce yourself digitally is just as important as it is in person.
 Many professionals receive hundreds of emails a day.
 That's why it is important that the emails you send leave a positive first impression on any recipient.

 It is also important to note that professional emails represent the company you work for.
 From the language you use to the tone of the message; they all work together to form a representation of how your business operates.

-Just as in real-life, a poor first impression over email can sour any professional relationship.
+As in real-life, a poor first impression over email can sour any professional relationship.
 For example, an email greeting that has no introduction before the recipient’s name (i.e. starting an email with “James,” as opposed to “Hi James,”) can come across as confrontational.
-However, starting an email with no introduction at all is just plain rude.
+However, starting an email with no introduction at all is plain rude.

-The reality is that we don’t speak like this in real life, so why is it acceptable to do so in written form?
+The reality is that we don’t speak like this in real life.
+So why is it acceptable to do so in written form?
 That’s why learning how to introduce yourself in an email is so important.
-Doing so will provide a positive first impression and represent your company in the best possible light.

-The subject line of an email is the first thing a recipient sees.
+The subject line of an email is the first thing a recipient sees when you introduce yourself in an email.
 However, it is often not thought about until after a message is written.
-For your email to be seen, your subject line must stand out and catch the recipient’s attention immediately.
+For your introductory email to be seen, your subject line must stand out and catch the recipient’s attention immediately.